 Establishing a relationship with a dentist for your child within six months of the first tooth eruption, or by his/her first birthday is an important step to ensure a lifetime of healthy smiles.
 Additionally, children often have different needs than adults, making it important to find a dentist who understands children.Learn More >

 Accidents happen, despite your best care and planning.
 When dental emergencies occur, you want quality care.
 Quick.
-In the even of a life-threatening or medical emergency, call 911.
+In the event of a life-threatening or medical emergency, call 911.
 If you're experiencing extreme pain or other dental emergencies, call your Midwest Dental office for an emergency appointment.
 Many offices will be able to see you the same day.
 For emergencies that occur after regular business hours or on the weekend, office voicemails have instructions on how to contact a dentist.Learn More >

 Gum Disease (Periodontal) Treatment